Kings–Sharks rivalry: 2011: First playoff meeting

 The rivalry heated up in 2010–11, with the Kings and Sharks meeting in the playoffs for the first time in history.
 The Sharks won the Pacific Division title and earned the second seed in the Western Conference, while the Kings earned the seventh seed.
 The series began at the HP Pavilion at San Jose.
 Left winger Dany Heatley and center Logan Couture scored in regulation for San Jose, while right wingers Dustin Brown and Justin Williams scored for Los Angeles.
 The game went to overtime, which Joe Pavelski scored to give San Jose a 1–0 series lead.
 The Kings rebounded in game two with a 4–0 win.
 Defenseman Drew Doughty had four points in the game, two of which were goals.
 He assisted on Jack Johnson and Kyle Clifford's goals.

 The series shifted to the Staples Center in Los Angeles for game three.
 The Kings got off to a blazing start as they were up 4–0 in a game for the second consecutive game.
 Willie Mitchell, Kyle Clifford, Michal Handzus, and Brad Richardson scored the goals.
-Sharks' coach Todd McLellan decided to yank goaltender Antti Niemi and replace him with backup Anterro Niittymaki.
+Sharks' coach Todd McLellan decided to yank goaltender Antti Niemi and replace him with backup Antero Niittymäki.
 This seemed to spark San Jose as they fired home three unanswered goals scored by Patrick Marleau, Ryane Clowe, and Logan Couture.
 With the game suddenly close, Ryan Smyth scored for the Kings to make it 5–3.
 However, the Sharks came up with goals from both Clowe and Pavelski to tie the game at five before the second intermission.
 There was no scoring in the third period thus the game went to overtime.
 Devin Setoguchi scored his second of the game in the extra session to complete San Jose's miraculous comeback, giving his team a 6–5 victory in the game and a 2–1 lead in the series.
-The Sharks were able to duplicate their success in game four, this time winning in a more convincing fashion; they won 6–3, with Ryane Clowe scoring two goals in the victory and Niemi making 35 saves after a rough outing in game 3.
+The Sharks were able to duplicate their success in game four, this time winning in a more convincing fashion; they won 6–3, with Ryane Clowe scoring two goals in the victory and Niemi making 35 saves after a rough outing in game three.